Image description

 }

-Be sure to test your forms in multiple browsers and devices.
-Chrome’s mobile emulator, Firefox’s responsive design mode, and Safari’s developer tools are all helpful here.
+Be sure to test your forms in multiple browsers and devices to ensure a consistent experience across different platforms and screen sizes.
+Chrome's mobile emulator, Firefox's responsive design mode, and Safari's developer tools are all helpful for initial testing, but nothing replaces testing on actual devices to understand how your forms feel in real-world usage scenarios.

 Final Thoughts: Design That Disappears